brianary/scripts/README.md

 - **[Get-SslDetails.ps1](Get-SslDetails.ps1)**: Enumerates the SSL protocols that the client is able to successfully use to connect to a server.
 - **[Get-SystemDetails.ps1](Get-SystemDetails.ps1)**: Collects some useful system hardware and operating system details via WMI.
 - **[Get-TypeAccelerators.ps1](Get-TypeAccelerators.ps1)**: Returns the list of PowerShell type accelerators.
-- **[Get-WebRequestBody.ps1](Get-WebRequestBody.ps1)**: Listens on a given port of the localhost, returning the body of a single web request, and responding with an empty 204.
 - **[Get-XmlNamespaces.ps1](Get-XmlNamespaces.ps1)**: Gets the namespaces from a document as a dictionary.
 - **[Grant-CertificateAccess.ps1](Grant-CertificateAccess.ps1)**: Grants certificate file read access to an app pool or user.
 - **[Import-Html.ps1](Import-Html.ps1)**: Imports from an HTML table's rows, given a URL.